Cycling in Langley

 Strong Towns Perspective

-From a Strong Towns perspective, cycling infrastructure is most effective when it:
+From a Strong Towns perspective, effective cycling infrastructure should:

-• Creates a Connected Network: Individual bike lanes or paths should connect to form a comprehensive network.
+• Create a Connected Network: Individual facilities should connect to form a comprehensive system

-• Serves Actual Destinations: Routes should connect where people actually need to go, not just recreational areas.
+• Serve Actual Destinations: Routes should connect where people need to go

-• Accommodates All Abilities: Infrastructure should be designed for people of all ages and abilities, not just confident cyclists.
+• Accommodate All Abilities: Design for people of all ages and cycling experience levels

-• Complements Land Use: Cycling infrastructure works best when combined with mixed-use, compact development.
+• Complement Land Use: Work best with mixed-use, compact development patterns

 Cycling Resources